-The next paragraph could bore you to death, so skip it if you were not mechanically inclined.
+The next paragraph could bore you to death, so skip it if you're not mechanically inclined.

 ******************* End of boredom ***************

-#1 is the naked body of the reel with everything off. #2 is the oscillation worm gear, and you can see a tiny rubber ring on its fore part to stop any play between it and the oscillation drive gear #5.
-The two stainless steel rods #3 are the cam's mounting rails. #4 are the two tiny ball bearings for the worm gear, #6 main shaft, and #7 is the very expensive Dupont Krytox Teflon grease I use on my most expensive gear.
+#1 is the naked body of the reel with everything off, a state that's reached after a tough job disassembling an extraordinary number of intricate parts. #2 is the oscillation worm shaft out for a better look, and you can see a tiny rubber ring on its fore part to reduce and dampen play between it and the oscillation gear (#5). #4 are the two tiny ball bearings of the worm shaft.
+And #3 is the very expensive but magnificent performer Dupont Krytox Teflon grease I currently use in my premium reels,